 - Always follow social distancing guidelines when dropping off parcels for delivery.
 Your local outlets will have processes in place, so make sure you check what they are and take care to follow them.
-And please try and keep such visits to a minimum, perhaps combining with a purchase of essential items, or exercise.
+And please try and keep such visits to a minimum.

-- If your item cannot be posted and is for collection only, please use sensible social distancing principles to avoid direct contact with your buyer, and agree these in advance with your buyer.
+- If your item cannot be posted and is for collection only, please respect the social distancing rules for your local area as highlighted here by the government and agree these in advance with your buyer.

-- If a buyer chooses Click and Collect from Argos stores within Sainsbury’s or Collect+, (at the time of writing this) these locations are still operating, so please deliver as normal.
+- If a buyer chooses Click and Collect from Argos stores within Sainsbury’s or Collect+, (at the time of writing this) these locations within England and Wales are still operating, so please deliver as normal.

 As long as there are hardworking posties and couriers, eBay will remain open.
 The latest guidance is that there is a very low risk of Coronavirus transmission from parcels, so follow the below guidelines to keep your risk minimal: